 Yes, as noted in Chapter 7-413 (h), a current pre-qualification (Step 1) under the Michigan Regulation and Taxation of Marihuana Act, Initiated Law 1 of 2018, as amended, being MCL 333.27956, that allows the licensee to operate as a marihuana retailer is a requirement of the application.
 The pre-qualification (Step 1) approval letter does not need to be from an existing operation in the City of Ferndale.

--What are the criteria that City Council will use to review marihuana retailer applications and how long is the review period?
+-What are the criteria that City Council used to review marihuana retailer applications?

-The criteria that City Council will use to review applications is listed on the application and the regulatory ordinance Chapter 7-412, (f).
-City Council will review the applications within a 60 days period to evaluate applications for three (3) marihuana retailer permits.
+The criteria that City Council used to review applications is listed on the application and the regulatory ordinance Chapter 7-412, (f).

 -How much is the application fee for marihuana retailers?